philips-software/license-scanner/README.md

 license.

 ## Configuration
+### ScanCode Toolkit installation
 ScanCode Toolkit requires to be invoked on Linux and OSX using an absolute installation path (see [the ScanCode Toolkit documentation](https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/synopsis.html)).
 When not installed using pip or running on Windows, make sure `extractcode` and `scancode` can be accessed through a script, without providing the installation path.

+### Working directory for temporary files
 Package source code gets downloaded to a temporary directory for scanning.
 The base directory is the `TMPDIR` directory, and can be changed by setting the `LICENSE_DIR` environment variable.

+### License detection threshold
+The heuristic processes detecting licenses from source code use a default certainty threshold of 50 (percent) to accept a detected license.
+This threshold can be overridden using the `LICENSE_THRESHOLD` environment variable to set a value between 0 and 100.

 ## TO DO / Limitations
 (Checked items are under development.)